CausalDisco/gadjid/README.md

     and all DAG/CPDAG distances discussed in the accompanying article
 * [gadjid_python/](./gadjid_python/) –
     python wrapper that accepts numpy and scipy int8 matrices as graph adjacency matrices
-* [gadjid_r/](./gadjid_r/) – placeholder for the R wrapper to come!
-* [python_tests/](./python_tests/) and [run_python_tests.py](./run_python_tests.py) – runs tests of and via the python 𝚐𝚊𝚍𝚓𝚒𝚍 wrapper:
+    * [gadjid_python/tests/](./gadjid_python/tests/) – runs tests of and via the python 𝚐𝚊𝚍𝚓𝚒𝚍 wrapper:
         1. tests the loading of numpy arrays and views as well as scipy sparse csr/csc matrices
         2. tests `parent_aid` against the R implementation of the SID on pairs of testgraphs;
         since in the special case of DAG inputs the Parent-AID coincides with the SID, this end-to-end tests the check for validity of adjustment sets implemented via a new reachability algorithm
+* [gadjid_r/](./gadjid_r/) – placeholder for the R wrapper to come!
 * [testgraphs/](./testgraphs/) – testgraphs in .mtx files (Matrix Market Exchange Format), a csv file with the SHD/SID between the testgraphs to test against, checksums